-For students who have entered an approved program and returned to the School, the following stipulations apply:
+For students or employees who have entered an approved program and returned to the School, the following stipulations apply:

-• The student must agree to cease drug use and destroy all drug-related paraphernalia.
+- The individual must agree to cease drug use and destroy all drug-related paraphernalia. - The individual is required to meet with the Director of Education, Campus Director, and/or their designee on a regular basis (frequency determined by the Director of Education or Campus Director) and show proof of continued attendance or completion of the drug education program at each meeting, if applicable. - The individual is subject to on-demand drug testing as determined by the School. - The individual must pay all expenses involved in assessment and drug education.

-- The student is required to meet with the Director of Education or Campus Director on a regular basis (frequency determined by the Director of Education or Campus Director) and show proof of continued attendance or completion of the drug education program at each meeting, if applicable. - The student is subject to on-demand drug testing as determined by the School. - The student must pay all expenses involved in assessment and drug education. - The student must pay all costs associated with any suspension, including but not limited to tuition cost resulting from module/term retakes.
+• The student must pay all costs associated with any suspension, including but not limited to tuition cost resulting from module/term retakes.

-Failure to abide by the established guidelines will result in termination of training at the School.
-Any student who tests positive for or admits to drug or alcohol use a second time will be immediately terminated from the School.
+Failure to abide by the established guidelines will result in termination of training or employment at the School.
+Any student or employee who tests positive for or admits to drug or alcohol use a second time will be immediately terminated from the School.
 A student who has been terminated from training must utilize as an appeals process the Student Grievance Policy and Procedures as an appeals process to determine the possibility of returning to the School.

-Except in certain situations, students will not be terminated for voluntarily seeking assistance for a substance abuse problem.
+Except in certain situations, individuals will not be terminated for voluntarily seeking assistance for a substance abuse problem.
 However, repeated incidents or continued performance, attendance or behavior problems may result in termination.